broadinstitute/picard/README.md

 #### Path providers

 Picard has limited support for reading from Path providers.
-Currently only google's api is supported, and only a few tools support this
+Currently only google's api is supported, and only a few tools support this.
 To run with this support you will need to download the google nio jar (e.g. from [maven](http://central.maven.org/maven2/com/google/cloud/google-cloud-nio/0.29.0-alpha/google-cloud-nio-0.29.0-alpha.jar)) and then run picard as follows: